ebkalderon/ebkalderon.github.io/content/blog/2025-07-05-moving-from-keybase-to-keyoxide/index.md

 the developers ever stop working on it someday.

 Though I don't expect that day to come anytime soon...
-The Keyoxide project is funded primarily via generous [grants by the NLnet foundation] along with [private donations on OpenCollective].
+The Keyoxide project is funded by generous [grants by the NLnet foundation] along with [private donations on OpenCollective].
 Being a non-profit organization with relatively stable financial backing and not needing to host any user data themselves, they should have a fighting chance of operating for a long time.

 [ASP]: https://ariadne.id/related/ariadne-signature-profile-0/
 [grants by the NLnet Foundation]: https://nlnet.nl/project/Keyoxide/